SgtEpsilon/Retro-Replay-V2/README.md

 ## 🧠 How It Works

 ### Automated Shift Posting
-1. Bot checks every 10 minutes if it's 5 PM London time
+1. Bot checks every 10 minutes if current hour matches `autoPostHour` in configured timezone
 2. **Scans last 100 messages** to check if shift already exists (prevents duplicates)
 3. If today matches an "open day" in config AND is not blacked out AND no duplicate exists:
-   - Creates shift event for 9 PM EST tonight
+   - Creates shift event for configured `shiftStartHour` tonight
    - Posts to configured signup channel
    - Adds reaction emojis automatically
    - Pings bar staff role
+   - Shows Discord dynamic timestamps (displays in each user's local timezone)
 4. Tracks posting by date to prevent duplicates
 5. Disabled roles show as `~~Disabled~~` in embed